 The stress from the multiple pandemics of the 2020-21 school year has made it challenging to meaningfully engage families and to finance the relief and recovery needed for students' learning and wellbeing.
+Families' voices are critical to ensure that school budgets reflect a community's needs and priorities for our students.

 This year, Hillsborough County Council PTA partnered with National PTA as part of an initiative to more authentically listen - and respond - to the questions and concerns of families regarding school funding.
 What do families know about school funding in Hillsborough County Schools?
 What areas do they feel are adequately or inadequately funded?
 And how do families think about the differences in per-pupil funding in the community?

-Specifically, Hillsborough County Council PTA helped conduct virtual listening sessions with and distribute surveys to families to reveal local community priorities and contribute to a nationwide study around education finance.
+Specifically, Hillsborough County Council PTA helped conduct virtual listening sessions and distribute surveys with families (October-December, 2020) to reveal local community priorities and contribute to a nationwide study around education finance.
 34 participants attended virtual listening sessions facilitated by National PTA staff.
-See Appendix A for table of demographics for parents participating.
+See appendix for table of demographics for parents participating.